HOI-Brain: a novel multi-channel transformers framework for brain disorder diagnosis by accurately extracting signed higher-order interactions from fMRI: Method

 \subsubsection{Multi-Head Self-Attention Module of Multiple Channels}

-The feature matrices extracted above actually represents the low-order and higher-order topological information associated with each brain region.
-Simply concatenating the low-order and higher-order information of each brain region as the input to the model would overlook the heterogeneity of the related information.
-Therefore, inspired by Brain network Transformer \citep{20}, we leverage a $L$-layer non-linear mapping module, namely Multi-Head Self-Attention (MHSA), to generate more expressive node features using the low-order and higher-order topological features of multiple channels ${Z}^L_{i} = \text{MHSA}({A_{i}}) \in \mathbb{R}^{N \times N},(i=1,2,3)$.
-For each layer $l$, the output of each channel ${Z_{{i}}}^l$ is obtained by
+The feature matrices extracted above actually represent the low-order and higher-order topological information associated with each brain region separately.
+Simply feeding the concatenated low-order and higher-order information into the model would overlook the heterogeneity of the related information.
+Therefore, inspired by Brain network Transformer \citep{20}, we leverage an $L$-layer non-linear mapping module, namely Multi-Head Self-Attention (MHSA), to generate more expressive node features using the low-order and higher-order topological features of multiple channels ${Z}^L_{i} = \text{MHSA}({\widetilde{A}_i}) \in \mathbb{R}^{N \times N},(i=1,2,3)$.
+Specifically, as shown in Figure \ref{fig_2}(d), for each channel $i$, the output of each layer ${Z_{{i}}}^l$ is obtained by